dmccapes4/rule_the_realm/proposal.md

 * 2 ranger: attack: 5, defense: 1, range: 3, speed: 1, cost: 2
 * 2 sword-elf: attack: 6, defense: 6, range: 0, speed: 1, cost: 2

+**`battles`**

+Battles take place on a 37 tile hex grid with opposing units being placed on opposite ends.
+Players may place up to 2 units on their back row each turn.
+Each unit can do 2 actions per turn.
+Each action can be either to move or attack.
+A player wins when the opposing player has no more units on the tile, or flees with his undeployed units.
+Players cannot flee until all of their deployed units are killed.